fendit/MP/ExpensesTracker/ReadMe.md

 1. Category of expenses (can be customised under the list called "categories" inside the script)

 ### Outputs
-1. Pandas' dataframe of the monthly expenses record
+1. Pandas' dataframe of the monthly expenses record (Python)
-1. Donut chart of the monthly expenses record (in terms of Category)
+1. Donut chart of the monthly expenses record (in terms of Category)(Python)
-1. Workbook ("Expenses.xlsx")
+1. Workbook ("Expenses.xlsx")(Python)

 ### Extra features or suggestions
 1. Connecting to google sheets (a way, I think, to get around with this is to store "Expenses.xlsx" in the google sync folder in the computer.
 Any changes in that workbook will be synchronised automatically)